Photo Courtesy Sonny Abesamis

 3 Baldwin Ave. milagrosfoodcompany.com

-With indoor seating and an outdoor patio dining area, Milagros is right in the middle of all the Paia town action.
+With indoor seating and an outdoor patio dining area, Milagros is the perfect Paia lunch restaurant right in the middle of all the town action.
 Serving gourmet southwest food with local ingredients, this family run restaurant combines Maui flavors with freshly made salsas, beans, guacamole, and tasty entrees.
 You’ll find fresh fish here too, along with Tex-Mex dishes like quesadillas, chimichangas and fajitas.
 Organic mixed green salads, homemade Spanish rice, and appetizers like black bean nachos with or without carne asada…what else could you ask for?
 Oh, and don’t forget to try an agave margarita from the tequila bar.

 89 Hana Hwy. flatbreadcompany.com